yue/yue/README.md

 Feel free to ask any kind of questions in the issues page, but please use English since other users may find your questions valuable.

-If you want to get technical support, there are [paid plans][paid-plans] available.

 ## Contributions

 By sending a pull request, you hereby grant to owners and users of Yue project a